Lac-Brome Museum

 Opening Hours

-During the winter season (October 12, 2021 to May 20, 2022), only the main building, which houses the temporary exhibition, is open Tuesday through Saturday, 10:00 am to 4:00 pm.
-All other buildings are closed.
+During the winter season (October 2023 to May 2024), only the main building, which houses the temporary exhibition, is open Tuesday through Saturday, between 10 am and 4 pm.
+All other pavilions are closed.